 DRI Healthcare is our manager and has previously taken the initiative in founding and organizing the Trust and was therefore a promoter of the Trust for the purposes of applicable securities legislation.
-As at March 15, 2023, DRI Healthcare currently held 1,572,599 of our units, representing approximately 4.2% of our issued and outstanding units.
+As at February 28, 2024, DRI Healthcare held 1,663,599 of our units, representing approximately 3.0% of our issued and outstanding units.
 As our manager, DRI Healthcare receives compensation for such services.
 See "Agreements with our Manager".